ddiss/icyci/readme.md

 icyCI
 =====

-icyCI has one job:
+icyCI has one purpose:
-- Pull source from a Git repository
+- Pull and verify source from a Git repository
 - Run a build/test/whatever script
 - Push script results to a Git repository
 - Poll for new source changes